Azure/azure-sdk-for-go/sdk/storage/azdatalake/README.md

 > Service Version: 2020-10-02

-ADLS Gen2 storage is Microsoft's hierarchical object storage solution for the cloud.
-Datalake storage is optimized for storing massive amounts of unstructured data.
+Azure Data Lake Storage Gen2 (ADLS Gen2) is Microsoft's hierarchical object storage solution for the cloud with converged capabilities with Azure Blob Storage.
-Unstructured data is data that does not adhere to a particular data model or definition, such as text or binary data.
+For example, Data Lake Storage Gen2 provides file system semantics, file-level security, and scale.
+Because these capabilities are built on Blob storage, you also get low-cost, tiered storage, with high availability/disaster recovery capabilities.
+ADLS Gen2 makes Azure Storage the foundation for building enterprise data lakes on Azure.
+Designed from the start to service multiple petabytes of information while sustaining hundreds of gigabits of throughput, ADLS Gen2 allows you to easily manage massive amounts of data.

 [Source code][source] | [API reference documentation][docs] | [REST API documentation][rest_docs]